The Office of Residence Life and Housing

 Ely Center, Room 132

-The Office of Residence Life and Housing, a unit of Student Affairs, has the primary responsibility for the management of facilities and programs in the five residence halls, Denison House and the Kendall apartment complex.
-Residence Life provides quality programming, ensures the safety and security of the residents, proper referrals to available services on- and off-campus, maintains discipline in the residence halls, Denison House, and Kendall Apartments, and runs several paraprofessional programs in and out of the residence halls.
+The Office of Residence Life and Housing, a unit of Student Affairs, has the primary responsibility for the management of facilities and programs in the six residence halls, Faculty Row houses, and the Kendall apartment complex.
+Residence Life provides quality programming, ensures the safety and security of the residents, proper referrals to available services on- and off-campus, maintains discipline in the residence halls, Faculty Row houses, and Kendall Apartments, and runs several paraprofessional programs in and out of the residence halls.
 Residence Life and Housing also provides a fee-based incoming and outgoing fax service in the main office for students.

-Students are not required to live on campus; however, living in one of the University's five residence halls offers students a unique opportunity to become an integral part of a campus community.
+First and second year students are required to reside in the University residence halls.
+Living in one of the University's six residence halls and the Faculty Row Houses offers students a unique opportunity to become an integral part of a campus community.
 While living in the residence halls, opportunities for social, mental, and emotional growth are greatly enhanced.
 Gallaudet encourages an appreciation of diversity, and residence life offers real-life opportunities to increase understanding and interactions with students from a variety of cultural, geographical, educational, and communication backgrounds.

 Residence halls are staffed by teams of professional staff, graduate student paraprofessionals, and undergraduate student paraprofessionals.
 Eligibility criteria for on-campus housing are: students must have a full-time course load in an academic program [defined as twelve (12) credits for undergraduate students or nine (9) credits for graduate students per academic semester] in order to live on campus.
 Anyone carrying less than this number of credits must have permission from the Office of Residence Life and Housing in order to live on campus.